LearnersGuild/roam-live-coding/README.md

 ## Daily Log

+### May 9 2018
+- Fixed bug where main page wouldn't show user id
+- Moved conditional behavior for showing user info OR showing login link into a higher-order component

 ### April 23 2018
 - Got `getCurrentUser` request and handling working
 - Added tests for jwt behavior in `getCurrentUser`